-Future of the industry: The Toyota Concept – i
+The Toyota Concept – i – The Car of the Future

 Take a moment and imagine driving out of downtown Buffalo.
 You’re stuck in traffic and it does not help that there is road work slowing down your commute home to Lackawanna.
 You become agitated and frustrated with the constant stop and go of traffic.
 You’re about to honk your horn and yell at the line ahead when all of a sudden you hear the calming sound of someone’s voice, “The Skyway may take a bit longer, but it is a beautiful drive home.”
 This is the power of Toyota’s Concept – i.